Deep-Symmetry/beat-link/README.md

 for details of the packets and protocol, and for ways you can help figure out more.

+### Metadata

+The most active area of research is figuring out how to get title and artist information from the CDJs.
+The `TrackData` and `MetadataFinder` classes are experiments in that direction, and work under a very particular network configuration, but they are *not* finished, and will crash the process in the CDJ that provides metadata information when you try to use them on networks that are at all different.

+So if you would like to help, and can set up a managed switch to watch traffic between CDJs, please take a look at those classes, see how they work, and see if you can figure out how to replace the hard-coded packet values with computed values that actually work on any network.

+> If you do help experiment with metadata retrieval, be prepared to power
+> your CDJs off and back on repeatedly when the Link Info process crashes!

 ## License

 <img align="right" alt="Deep Symmetry" src="assets/DS-logo-bw-200-padded-left.png">